-Workforce Solutions played a key role in awarding the grant to Bedford Vision.
+Workforce Solutions played a vital role in awarding this grant to Calsonic North America.

 The Tennessee Department of Labor and Workforce Development administers the Incumbent Worker Training program.
 The program has been structured to be flexible to meet the business’s training objectives.
 The business may use public, private, or its own in-house training provider based on the nature of the training.